-In many cases, lone workers are performing dangerous tasks.
+In many cases, lone workers in BC are performing dangerous tasks.
 If they are injured and no one can hear their cry for help, the hazard is even more significant.
 Equipping a lone worker with a cellphone is an excellent first step but relying on a phone call or text message is not enough to comply with provincial standards, especially for those working where there’s weak or no cell reception.

 The Workers’ Compensation Board of British Columbia, WorkSafeBC, is the regulatory body in British Columbia responsible for the prevention of occupational injury and disease.
 WorkSafeBC sets the standard for lone worker compliance for the province and outlines specific procedures to protect workers.
 With new technology options readily available, like SafetyAware, it’s now easier to stay connected with your workers –ensuring compliance while improving safety and productivity.

 How can organizations comply with British Columbia’s working alone policies and legislation?